How to Access, Engage, and Manage Your Independent Workforce

 When an enterprise engages an independent contractor, it is important to ensure that the worker is qualified to be categorized as such.
 This means being aware of worker classification laws, maintaining detailed records for each independent worker you engage, requiring the right insurances, offering flexible engagement options, and more.
 Compliance is perhaps the most complex part of working with independent contractors.
 It’s why many enterprises work with companies like MBO who have years of experience reducing compliance risk through proper qualification and documentation.

-Manage Your Independent Workforce to Achieve Business Objectives
+Properly Manage Your Independent Workforce

 In order to retain the independent talent you’ve worked so hard to attract and engage, it will quickly become necessary to build an end-to-end program to find, source, engage, pay, and manage independent workers.
 A program will help ensure effective sourcing, streamline engagement, and prioritize compliance.
 It also is an opportunity to take manager needs into account and make your company a more attractive place for contractors to work.